TheEinfachFelix/GameMaster/Brainstorming.md

 - [x] auto Size text (M)
 - [x] Store values on PCB and *get* them when you need them
 - [ ] check if all IDs are correct especialy buzzer LED
-- [ ] redo api handling in gamemaster
+- [x] redo api handling in gamemaster
 - [x] automatic clean input
+- [ ] validate the new changes to the api